top of page

 Try to visit any site from that IP, try to access the SSH

-Final Tips
+Final Tips & Summary

-• Firewall bouncer protects SSH & server ports
+Firewall bouncer protects SSH & server ports

-• All logs go to /traefik/access.log
+All logs are stored in: /traefik/access.log

 Result